locationtech/jts/doc/JTSOp.md

 # JtsOp User Guide

 `JtsOp` is a CLI (command-line interface) to JTS and the TestBuilder.
+It can be use to:

+* Execute JTS operations on geometry to produce the results, in various spatial formats
+* Chain together sequences of JTS operations to accomplish a spatial processing task
+* Extract and transform geometry from data files
+* Convert geometry from one format into another
+* Test the functionality or performance of JTS operations

 It has the following features:

 * read A and B geometries from: